Breadcrumb

 About Sofia Strid

-Sofia Strid is Associate Professor in the Department of Sociology and Work Science at the UNiversity of Gothenburg, and Visiting Research Fellow at Oxford Brookes University, UK.
-She holds an Associate Professorship/Reader [docent] in Gender Studies from Örebro University.
+Sofia Strid is Associate Professor in the Department of Sociology and Work Science at the University of Gothenburg, and Visiting Research Fellow at Oxford Brookes University, UK.
+She is the Deputy Head of Department and Director of Research Studies at the Institution for Sociology and Work Science, University of Gothenburg.
 She has previously held positions in Gender Studies, Policy Studies, Political Science, Sociology and Women's Studies in Austria, Belgium, Sweden and the UK; most recently in Sociology at Lancaster University, UK.
 Her research profile is international, multi-disciplinary and collaborative, with a focus on European multi-partner project and collaborations.
-She has contributed to more than 150 academic publications and 150 conference presentations in 25 countries.
+She has communicated her research results via more than two hundred academic publications and one hundred and fifty conference presentations in 30 countries.

 Research